If you are making a move to Chicago, these pieces of information may become handy. It covers all you need to know before moving to Chicago.

 The lowest wage in Illinois is fixed at $8.25 an hour, which is just $1 higher than the national minimum wage.

 However, across the state, a living wage is given at $11.08 an hour for one single adult and $22.96 an hour for an adult with one kid and thus expensive for minimum wage without doing extra work.

 What month in Chicago is the coldest?

 January is the average coldest month in Chicago, but it is not the coldest month considering winter.
 The average long-term temperature at Midway Airport (from 1929 to 2011) is why January is ranked the coldest month in the city with 23.90 followed by February at 27.90 and then December at 28.90.

 The highest temperature experienced in Chicago in the meteorological summertime months of June through August, which also double as the highest record high in Chicago is 1050F (41 degrees Celsius), experienced on 24th of July, 1934, even though at Midway Airport, an observation site for the future, the temperature entered 1090F (43 degrees Celsius).

 Moving to Chicago can be a huge task for most people, especially if you are moving out of a smaller town.
 Immediately you have chosen Chicago as your next hometown, the relocation process is just starting.

-For your entire relocation needs, make sure you contact Moving APT to safely and professionally handle your moves as they did for millions of customers in Chicago and all over the nation.
+For your entire relocation needs, make sure you contact Chicago movers to safely and professionally handle your moves as they did for millions of customers in Chicago and all over the nation.
 Have peace of mind and move with Moving APT to Chicago.